doxel/doxel-docker/doxel-dev/README.md

 ## EDIT THE SOURCE CODE ##

+When applicable, you can either edit files directly in '/var/lib/docker/volumes/doxel-loopback/_data' or using 'bindfs' to map the file owner.
+Else you have to use the 'docker-atom' script (or take a leaf out of it to build a docker container for your favourite IDE that will mount the doxel-loopback docker volume).

-You need to build the doxel-atom docker container beforehand.
+To use the doxel-atom script you need to build the [docker-atom](https://github.com/doxel/docker-atom-editor) docker container beforehand.
 Then you can open the project in atom using:
 ```
 ./bin/doxel-atom
 ```

-It will allow you to edit (with the doxel-atom docker container), the content of the doxel-loopback docker volume (used by the doxel container)

 You may also want to run 'grunt watch' in the doxel-loopback/client directory of the doxel-container, to rebuild index.html, css files and other stuff automatically and enable livereload as configured in the Gruntfile.js

 You can do this with:
 ```
 ./bin/doxel-watch
 ```